458th Air Expeditionary Group: Combat in Europe

-The group arrived at its combat station, RAF Horsham St. Faith on 1 February 1944, although aircrews had begun arriving on 24 January and the last bombers of the 458th did not arrive until 16 February.
-It entered the strategic bombing campaign against Germany during Big Week, but its first missions, flown on 24 and 25 February 1944, were diversionary missions, not strikes against the German aircraft manufacturing industry.
+The group arrived at its combat station, RAF Horsham St. Faith near Norwich in eastern England on 1 February 1944.
+Aircrews had begun arriving on 24 January.
+The last bombers of the 458th arrived on 16 February.
+It entered the strategic bombing campaign against Germany during Big Week.
+Its first missions, flown on 24 and 25 February 1944, were diversionary missions, not strikes against the German aircraft manufacturing industry.

 On 2 March it began flying strategic bombardment missions.
 Its targets included an aircraft manufacturing plant at Brandenburg an der Havel, an airfield near Braunschweig, a fuel depot at Dulmen, oil refineries near Hamburg, marshalling yards at Hamm, an aircraft engine manufacturing factory at Magdeburg, the shipping canal at Minden, aircraft factories at Oschersleben and the industrial area of Saarbrücken.

 The group was occasionally diverted from the strategic bombing campaign to conduct air interdiction and close air support missions.
 It helped prepare for Operation Overlord, the invasion of Normandy, by striking artillery batteries, V-1 flying bomb and V-2 rocket launching sites, and airfields in France.
 On D-Day, it attacked coastal defenses to support the amphibious landings.
 Afterward, it attacked lines of communication to prevent the movement of enemy personnel and materiel from reaching the battlefield.
 It attacked enemy troops during Operation Cobra, the breakout from the beachhead through Saint Lo in late July.

-It also flew support missions during the Battle of the Bulge in December 1944 and January 1945 and during Operation Varsity, the airborne attacks across the Rhine in April 1945.
-In addition, The group stopped its bombing during September 1944 to transport gasoline to airfields in France to supply Third Army, which had outrun its supply lines (called Operation Truckin').
+It flew support missions during the Battle of the Bulge in December 1944 and January 1945 and during Operation Varsity, the airborne attacks across the Rhine in April 1945.
+The group stopped its bombing in September 1944, to transport gasoline to airfields in France to supply the Third Army, which had outrun its supply lines, called Operation Truckin'.
 Although the group flew more than 450 Truckin' sorties to advanced landing grounds in France and lost two aircraft, these were not considered combat missions.
 The group flew its last combat mission on 24 April 1945.
 The group flew 240 combat missions, claiming the destruction of 28 enemy aircraft, while losing 47 Liberators.

-The group also had the distinction of being the test squadron for the Army Air Forces' first guided bomb project.
+The group had the distinction of being the test squadron for the Army Air Forces' first guided bomb project.
 In May 1944, ten modified B-24s capable of launching Azon bombs were delivered to the 458th Group.
 On 31 May 1944, the group conducted a raid against several bridges in Normandy.